Better Now (Collective Soul song)

 "Better Now" is a song by American alternative rock band Collective Soul, released as the second single off their sixth studio album, Youth (2004), on January 24, 2005.
 It was written by singer-guitarist Ed Roland and producer Dexter Green.
 The coda features a saxophone solo.
 In concert, this is replaced with a guitar solo.
 The radio edit version also includes a guitar solo.

+During a live Collective Soul performance at The Cabot in Beverly, MA, on August 19, 2023, Roland talking to the crowd from the stage said this is "...the best damn divorce song ever.
+And honestly, I'll lay this down on any divorce song ever on the planet.
+I will.
+Because it's positive.
+It's not negative.
+It's positive."